 - P: Authorization required.
 Introduction to the development, organization, and operation of rare book libraries and special collections.
 Includes an overview of the fundamentals of book collecting, both private and institutional, the antiquarian book trade and auction market, and the profession and practice of rare book librarianship. - ILS-Z 584 Manuscripts (3 cr.)
 P: Authorization required.
 Introduction to the nature, functions, and methodology of the organization and administration of archives and manuscript collections.
 The course will consist of lectures, discussions, field trips, and special projects. - ILS-Z 585 Records Management (3 cr.)
 Records management is the management of documentary information for the purposes of supporting the goals and strategy of an organization.
 This requires understanding of business processes as well as statutes, regulations, the litigation process, disaster recovery and business continuity, and storage architecture. - ILS-Z 586 Digital Curation (3 cr.)
-Preserving digital materials and access to those materials over time has emerged as a Grand Challenge.
-Providing long-term access to digital materials presents number of issues.
-Digital materials require constant and perpetual maintenance.
-This course will provide an overview of research, policy and current practices in curating and preserving digital data, will provide practical experience in working with digital materials, and will develop the skills necessary to create digital curation plans.
+Preserving and providing long-term access to digital materials over time is a Grand Challenge.
+They require constant and ongoing maintenance.
+This course provides an overview of research, policy and current practices in curating and preserving digital data, gives students practical experience, working with digital materials, and creating digital curation plans.